TL;DR

 24. VWO

 VWO is an A/B testing tool that helps businesses to optimize their web experience by conducting tests, gathering user insights, and analyzing results.
-It’s designed to be super user-friendly and to make experimentation easy – you can launch a test within minutes, without any help from IT.
+It’s designed to be super user-friendly – you can launch a test within minutes.

 Key features: